vega/altair/doc/user_guide/times_and_dates.rst

    )

-This is somewhat less convenient than the default behavior for timezone-agnostic dates, in which both Pandas and Vega-Lite assume times are local (except in non-ES6 browsers; see :ref:`note-browser-compliance`), but it gets around browser incompatibilities by explicitly working in UTC, which gives similar results even in older browsers.
+This is somewhat less convenient than the default behavior for timezone-agnostic dates, in which both pandas and Vega-Lite assume times are local (except in non-ES6 browsers; see :ref:`note-browser-compliance`), but it gets around browser incompatibilities by explicitly working in UTC, which gives similar results even in older browsers.